 Santiago’s appearance followed disclosures over the weekend that he had undergone a mental health evaluation two months ago after telling an FBI agent in Alaska that his mind was being controlled by a U.S. intelligence agency.

-Santiago walked into an Anchorage FBI office last November and displayed “erratic behavior” that prompted agents to turn him over to local law enforcement, FBI agent George Piro stated during a news conference.
+Santiago walked into an Anchorage FBI office last November and displayed “erratic behavior” that prompted agents to turn him over to local law enforcement, FBI agent George Piro said in a news conference.

 Santiago proclaimed during the November encounter that he was a victim of government mind control, the FBI said.